President & Founder of NCS

 Hunter believes that citizens, communities and companies, working together within the market context, are the most dynamic problem-solving force on the planet.
 She has devoted herself to building teams that can create and implement practical and affordable solutions to the problems facing us in creating a sustainable future.

 Hunter has co‐authored fifteen books and hundreds of articles, and was featured in the award‐winning film, Lovins On the Soft Path.
 Her best‐known book, Natural Capitalism, Won the Shingo Prize.
 It has been translated into a more than three dozen languages and summarized in Harvard Business Review.
 Its sequel, The Way Out: Kickstarting Capitalism To Save Our Economic Ass, won the Atlas Award.
-Her latest, Creating a Lean and Green Business System again won the Shingo Prize.
-Watch for her forthcoming book, A Finer Future.
+Her book, Creating a Lean and Green Business System again won the Shingo Prize.
+Her latest book, A Finer Future won the Silver Nautilus Award.

 Hunter has taught at numerous universities around the world.
 Currently a founding professor of Sustainable Management at Bard MBA, she was named a Master at the Chinese De Tao Academy, where she helped launch the Institute for Green Investment in Shanghai.
 She is a Fellow of the Fowler Center for Business as an Agent of World Benefit at Case Western University